 The liabilities recorded by the Captives relate to the estimated risk of loss recorded by the Captives, which is based on management estimates and actuarial valuations, and unearned premiums, which represent the portion of the premiums written applicable to the terms of the policies in force.
 The establishment of the provision for outstanding losses is based upon known facts and interpretation of circumstances influenced by a variety of factors.
 In establishing a provision, management considers facts currently known and the current state of laws and litigation where applicable.
 Liabilities are recognized for known claims when sufficient information has been developed to indicate involvement of a specific policy and management can reasonably estimate their liability.
-In addition, liabilities have been established to cover additional exposure on both known and unasserted claims.
-Estimates of the liabilities are reviewed and updated regularly.
+In addition, liabilities are reviewed and updated regularly.
 It is possible that actual results could differ significantly from the recorded liabilities.